CumulusNetworks/docs/content/cumulus-linux-519/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 ### Prevent Re-export of VRF Leaked EVPN Routes

-To prevent VRFs from re-exporting EVPN-originated leaked routes as type-5 routes when you configure advertise IPv4 unicast, you can enable the skip EVPN imported setting.
+To prevent VRFs from re-exporting EVPN-originated leaked routes as type-5 routes when you configure the switch to announce IP prefixes in the BGP RIB as EVPN type-5 routes, enable the skip EVPN imported setting.
 - The skip EVPN imported setting affects only EVPN type-5 re-export and suppresses re-export when the VRF leak ancestry for the selected unicast path originates in the EVPN table.
 - Locally originated routes, including locally originated routes leaked from another VRF, remain eligible for type-5 re-export.
-- You set he skip EVPN imported setting is for a specific BGP VRF instance and for either IPv4 or IPv6.
+- You set the skip EVPN imported setting for a specific BGP VRF instance and for either IPv4 or IPv6.
 - The emitted EVPN routes remain standards-compliant type-5 routes.
 This setting only decides which local paths FRR originates; it does not alter received EVPN route encoding, route-target processing, or peer interoperability.

 {{< tabs "TabID576 ">}}